 A Lydian mode must…

-- Adhere to the interval sequence of a basic major scale, but accounting for the raised fourth degree.
+- Adhere to the interval sequence of a basic major scale but, also account for the raised fourth degree

 If you can apply this and understand it, you’ve gotten the basic theory of the Lydian mode down to a hard science.
 In my opinion, that’s an important part of making it work in the realm of creative expression.